 Entrepreneurs and companies face a lot of risks in the business world (Read: 10 Big Challenges that An Entrepreneur Faces),

-The Blue Ocean strategy sounds great: go to a new market to fulfil untapped customer needs.
+The Blue Ocean strategy sounds great: Go to a new market to fulfil untapped customer needs.

 Yes, but which one? it’s not that easy to come up with new ideas.

-Everyone loves the success stories of companies like Cirque du Soleil, but there are thousands of stores of companies who could not find new markets or failed in the process of doing so.
+Everyone loves the success stories of companies like Cirque du Soleil, but there are thousands of stores of companies that are unable to find new markets or failed in the process of doing so.
 Here are some of the risks that come with the Blue Ocean Strategy: